-Though crème brulee may be very French, the best custard dish (with burnt caramel) comes from Spain’s northern state of Catalonia.
+In accordance with tradition, crème brulee may be very French, but the best custard dish (with burnt caramel) comes from Spain’s northern state of Catalonia.
 The two countries dispute which came first, but Crème Catalan is cooked on the stove rather than the oven.
 Just about any trendy restaurant in Barcelona will serve the dish.

 9. Crepes in France

 Besides baguettes, there’s nothing more French than a crepe—savoury or sweet.
 The best crepes are the simplest ones and can be found throughout France — we like the ones with Nutella on the inside!

 Okay, so beer isn’t a food.
 But if you’ve been to Belgium, you’ll know that beer is practically a meal here.
 In a country with over 150 different breweries, Belgium is spoiled for choice in types of beer.
 Belgium tourism has a handy guide to the many different beer breweries, festivals and tours on their website.

 Sheep’s stomach stuffed with oats and other spices?
 Don’t let the description scare you —you just might be surprised how tasty it actually is!
 In Edinburgh, you can even get haggis burgers!
 And if you don’t care for stuffed sheep stomach, there’s always deep-fried EVERYTHING in Scotland.